alegione/alegione.github.io/_posts/2020/2020-06-12-OnlineResearchProfile.md

 ---
-title:  "Building your Online Research Profile"
+title: Building your Online Research Profile
 header:
-  teaser:
+  teaser: null
-permalink: "/2020/OnlineResearchPresence"
+permalink: /2020/OnlineResearchPresence
 published: true
 comments: true
 tags:
-  - "Building your Online Research Profile"
+  - Building your Online Research Profile
-  - "University of Melbourne"
+  - University of Melbourne
-  - "How to"
+  - How to
   - Education
   - Guide
   - Themis researcher profile
   - Twitter
-  - "Google Scholar"
+  - Google Scholar
 ---

 Why do you, as a researcher, need to have an online presence?
 Why can't your research just speak for itself?
 Perhaps it can, but unless you're the lead in a niche field, the majority of us are probably left to work in obscurity.
 Consider this though, what have you tried to find on the internet in relation to research?
 You may have read an interesting paper and you want to find out what else this researcher has worked on, maybe they're no longer at the institution listed on the paper, perhaps you want to contact them to work on something together?